 a.
 Stocks

-Investing in stocks brings growth in value not just from the appreciation of stock prices, but also from any dividends paid by the company.
+Purchasing stocks brings growth in value not just from the appreciation of stock prices, but also from any dividends paid by the company.
 Dividends often are taxed at a lower tax rate than ordinary income.

 b.
 Bonds

 While ordinary interest income is taxed at regular income tax rates, interest on certain types of bonds may be tax-exempt.
 For instance, interest from US Treasury securities is exempt from state income taxes, while state and municipal bonds are normally exempt from US federal income taxes.
-Making the right bond investment can grow your retirement assets while simultaneously minimizing your tax liability.
+Making the right bond selection can grow your retirement assets while simultaneously minimizing your tax liability.

 c.
 Precious Metals